geektrust/coding-problem-artefacts/Java/README.md

 jar {
-    archiveBaseName = 'geektrust' //Please do not change this final artifact name version =  null               //Please do not change this final artifact version archiveBaseVersion = null     //Please do not change this final artifact version manifest {
+    archiveBaseName = 'geektrust' //Please do not change this final artifact name version =  null               //Please do not change this final artifact version manifest {
         attributes 'Main-Class' : 'com.example.Main' //This is main class of your program which will be executed }